micantoine/svelte-preprocess-cssmodules/README.md

 </style>
 ```

-### Passing scoped className to child components
+### Scoped class on child components

-CSS Modules allows you to pass a scoped className to a child component giving the possibility to style it from its parent.
-(Only with the `native` and `mixed` modes – [See preprocessor modes](#preprocessor-modes).
+CSS Modules allows you to pass a scoped classname to a child component giving the possibility to style it from its parent.
+(Only with the `native` and `mixed` modes – [See preprocessor modes](#preprocessor-modes)).

 ```html
 <!-- Child Component Button.svelte -->